Bitcoin as a safe haven? More a speculative bet, market players say

 Like gold, bitcoin has also tended to move in concert with market volatility.

-But any correlation with the behaviour of traditional safe havens is likely more a short-term trend that an indication of anything longer-term, according to Forex.com analyst Fawad Razaqzada.
+But any correlation with the behavior of traditional safe havens is likely more a short-term trend that an indication of anything longer-term, according to Forex.com analyst Fawad Razaqzada.

 Bitcoin's record of hacks and heists also undermines its credentials as a kin to gold, he said, adding that it does in theory have the potential to act as a haven.